usnistgov/UAS-6.0-First-Responder-UAS-Wireless-Data-Gatherer-Challenge/README.md

 **Live_Sensors**:
 - Support for live data via I2C (sending real sensor data as payload via I2C --> ESP --> HTTP-POST)

+## 3D Printer Models

+- .3mf files are included if you choose to do your own slicing for your specific 3D printer or application
+- .gcodes are included for both PLA and PETG filament types, specifically for the Prusa 3D Printer
+- .dfx CAD files are included for the fabrication of the case window, so the LCD is visible
+- Any printer with a .4mm nozzle that uses 1.75mm filament shall work as long as it can accommodate .15mm tall layers

 ## Project status
 Development targets PSCR - UAS 6.0 First Responder UAS Data Gatherer Challenge
 - Working Proof of concept w/ HTTP.POST "Fox-Nodes" w/real-time and dummy data.